DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 Azure Functions connections

-To call functions created and hosted in Azure Functions, you use the built-in Azure Functions operation.
+To call functions created and hosted in Azure Functions, you use the Azure Functions built-in operation.
 Connection metadata for Azure Functions calls is different from other built-in-connections.
 This metadata is stored in your logic app project's connections.json file, but looks different:

 "functionConnections": {